 OCHA resumed its operation in Afghanistan in 2009, providing humanitarian assistance in a complex environment where separate – and not always complementary – military, political and security objectives pose challenges to the implementation of humanitarian principles, the ability of responders to reach people in need and the safety and security of aid workers.

-Afghanistan has been in protracted conflict for almost thirty five years, which has seriously hampered poverty reduction and development, strained the fabric of society and depleted its coping mechanisms.
-Additionally, over the past five years, armed non-state actors have challenged the territorial control of the Government and expanded the geographical scope of the conflict beyond the southern and eastern regions of the country.
+Afghanistan has been in protracted conflict for forty years, which has seriously hampered poverty reduction and development, strained the fabric of society and depleted its coping mechanisms.
+Additionally, over the past five years, armed non-State actors have challenged the territorial control of the Government and expanded the geographical scope of the conflict beyond the southern and eastern regions of the country.

 Since 2001, international aid efforts have considerably scaled up and so has international military intervention.
 Human development indicators show some improvement in absolute terms particularly over the last ten years.
 However, Afghanistan remains ranked in the bottom decile of countries in the global Human Development Index at 175 of 186.